os2loop/profile/README.md

 * The [user_import](https://www.drupal.org/project/user_import) module can be
   installed and used for importing users from CSV files.

+  If you're using the [smtp](https://www.drupal.org/project/smtp) module to send mails and you use the `user_import` module to import and notify users of new account, you should go to `/admin/config/system/mailsystem` and select `LoopNotificationHtmlMail` under `User Import module class`.

 ## Adding taxonomies

 After installing the Loop profile you should create some taxomony terms in the